osmus/teachosm.org/sotmus/index.md

 # Every Student a Mapper: Teaching Geography with OpenStreetMap
 ## Creating Awesome Mapping Projects with Free Software

 Mapping in OpenStreetMap is a valuable activity, but how can you make use of it to teach geography?
-TeachOSM is presenting a one-day open mapping workshop for geography teachers and other educators.
+TeachOSM is presenting a half-day open mapping workshop for geography teachers and other educators.
 Come attend the [State of the Map US conference] (http://stateofthemap.us/) and a special workshop where you can develop the skills you need to put open mapping in your classroom.
 This hands-on workshop is free to all US State of the Map conference attendees and designed to help educators & students of all kinds to:

 * Acquire open mapping skills using OpenStreetMap
 * Use open mapping to teach geography, social sciences, and natural sciences